jeffpar/pcjs.v1/_posts/2015-12-10-rebuilding-the-pcjs-website.md

 over $55/month.
 That's a bit much for a site that generates zero revenue.

 * Once or twice a year, when I'm attempting to either update the server or upgrade my Node configuration, the update or upgrade will fail, and Amazon's web console provides virtually no details about why it failed.
-Iget an error message like "**ERROR: Failed to deploy application**" and that is it.
+I get an error message like "**ERROR: Failed to deploy application**" and that is it.
 Literally.

 Granted, there are some "simple" things I could do to improve performance, like adding an **nginx** proxy server to